 "I learned so much in the lab about the inner workings of dragonflies' movement during my summer research with Professor Robert Olberg.
 I learned to micro-dissect, put in electrodes to stimulate the specific neurons and – on a lighter note – the art of catching these speedy creatures."Sriya Bhumi '15

-Our Common Curriculum courses range from "Understanding Cancer" to "Food and Health in the 21st Century," to a field course combining supervised observation and/or service learning experiences in various health care settings with on-campus seminars.
-Biology is central to four Interdisciplinary Programs: Neuroscience, Environmental Science and Policy, Biochemistry, and Bioengineering.
+Our Common Curriculum courses range from "Understanding Cancer" to "Food and Health in the 21st Century" to a field course combining supervised observation and service learning experiences in various health care settings with on-campus seminars.
+Biology is central to numerous interdisciplinary programs: Biochemistry, Bioengineering, Environmental Science and Policy, and Neuroscience.

 As a Biological Sciences major, you will find that your classroom, laboratory and close working relationship with our faculty will provide a solid foundation for success in graduate and professional schools and in any number of careers, including medicine, biotechnology, veterinary science, dentistry, research science, environmental conservation and public policy.